LeeKyoungIl/leekyoungil.github.io/_posts/blog/2018-12-23-Best-performance-of-regular-expression-on-String-replace-function.markdown

 Working flow is simple.

-When text input to my code, regular expression works at least 1,X00 times.
+When text input to my code, regular expression works at least more than 1,000 times.
 Namely, strings are created in the Heap memory so much.

 Sometimes, this situation gives strain on the system memory resource.